qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

       }
 end Rec }
 ```
-are identical.
+are identical, which I was not expecting.

-The version using classy `Prism`s and no intermediate data structures is more or less the same except for the casts and coercions:
+The version using classy `Prism`s and no intermediate data structures is more or less the same except for the casts:
 ```
 Rec {
 evalTerm :: Term TermF -> Term TermF